masterjeef/rapid-priority-queue/README.md

 ## Get the code

-To install Rapid Priority Queue, run the following command in the Package Manager Console
+To install Priority Queue For .Net, run the following command in the Package Manager Console

     Install-Package RapidPriorityQueue